Automorphisms of K3 surfaces, cyclotomic polynomials and orthogonal groups: Automorphisms acting trivially on Picard lattices

 Let $V \subset L_1 \otimes_{\bf Z} {\bf R}$ be a $2$-dimensional subspace of signature $(2,0)$ and stable by $t$; for a generic choice of $V$, the intersection of $L$ with the orthogonal of $V$ is equal to $L_2$.
 The restriction of $t$ to $V$ has determinant 1.
 Since $t_2$ is the identity, it is positive in the sense of McMullen, \cite{Mc3}, \S 2.
 By \cite{Mc3}, Theorem 6.1, there exists a projective $K3$ surface $X$ and an automorphism $a : X \to X$ such that $a^* = t$, that $S_X = L_2$ and $T_X = L_1$.
 Therefore $a^*$ is the identity on $S_X$ and the restriction of $a^*$ to $T_X$ has characteristic polynomial $C$.
+If moreover $C(1) = 1$, then by Lemma \ref{P2 1} the lattice $T_X$ is unimodular.

 If $r = 1$, then the uniqueness of the $K3$ surface up to isomorphism follows from a result of Brandhorst, \cite{Bra}, Theorem 1.2.
 If $r > 1$, then varying the choice of the subspace $V$ gives rise to an infinite family of $K3$ surfaces.
 This completes the proof of the proposition.